How to support homeless people and those threatened with homelessness

 It is worthwhile applying for a review, or appealing to court, within the 21 days.
 If the deadline is approaching for a review, then help your client to apply for one in writing, even if you have not yet been able to get legal help for your client.
 In the letter or email asking for the review, say that you are looking for legal advice for your client, or for more evidence, and will be giving further reasons for the review as soon as you can.

-Read our guide How to challenge the decision about your homelessness application to find more information on how to challenge councils’ decisions, including relevant evidence.
+Read How to challenge the decision about your homelessness application to find more information on how to challenge councils’ decisions, including relevant evidence.

 Helping your client find legal advice and representation

-To get advice on a case, you can start by contacting Shelter through their free housing advice helpline on: 0808 800 4444.
-The line is open from 8am – 8pm on weekdays and 9am – 5pm on weekends, 365 days a year.
+To get advice on a case, you can contact Shelter through their free housing advice helpline on 0808 800 4444.
+The line is open from 9am – 5pm Mondays - Fridays.
+Closed bank holidays.
 Calls are free from UK landlines and all major UK mobile operators.
 There’s also a ‘chat with us’ service on their website.
-Shelter also has advice centres across England where you may be able to get face-to-face advice from a housing specialist (please note that rules about in person appointment may be subjected to change due to Covid19).
+Shelter also has advice centres across England where you may be able to get face-to-face advice from a housing specialist.

-If your client needs a solicitor that specialises in housing law try the Gov.uk website or HLPA website.
+If your client needs a solicitor that specialises in housing law try the GOV.UK website.

 Legal aid is applicable in most cases related to homelessness.
-To find out if your client is eligible for legal aid use the Gov.uk checker.
+To find out if your client is eligible for legal aid use the Gov.uk legal aid checker.

 About this guide